datameet-pune/datameet-pune.github.io/README.md

 ## Learning Opportunities

-  * Python
-  * R
-  * javascript
+Learning happens quicker when there are real world, relevant things to work on, and when you can reach out to a supportive community of peers.
+Take up a project that actually makes sense and is important to you, find allies and experts to rely on, and you'll find yourself racing up the learning curve in no time.
+You'll also learn interdisciplinary skills as real world projects are often not as narrowly specialized as academic ones are.
+Below are some skills where there's learning opportunities with DataMeet:

-  * mapping : general, web-based
+  * Mapping : Basic, desktop-based and web-based
-  * QGIS
+  * Mapping : Advanced GIS work with QGIS and others
+  * Programming : Javascript, Python and more
+  * Data Wrangling : Data extraction, scraping, cleaning, converting, curating : Learn multiple different tools and techniques to do it
+  * Data Analysis : Using advanced spreadsheet techniques, R and other tools, web based tools
+  * Data Visualization : d3.js, tableau, leaflet.js and more
-  * machine learning, modelling, etc
+  * Machine learning, modelling, etc

-> Tip : learning happens quicker when there is real world data to work on.

-> Incentive : learner can publish an output of their learning, like a cleaned up dataset or a viz.
+Incentive : Since we're totally open source, we encourage the learner to publish an output of their learning, like a cleaned up dataset or a viz, on their own public profile.
 This can be a valuable addition to their resume.

 ## Pune Chapter